open-cli-tools/concurrently/README.md

 General
   -m, --max-processes          How many processes should run at once.
-                               Could be an exact number or a percent of CPUs available.
+                               Exact number or a percent of CPUs available (for example "50%").
                                New processes only spawn after all restart tries of a process.                            [string] -n, --names                  List of custom names to be used in prefix